 Tanacetum stoliczkae is endemic to northern Pakistan and Ladakh, growing in rock crevices and on sandy river plains, at altitudes between 3,000 and 4,000 m.
 It can be told by its pinnate leaves and white ray-florets, which are 9-11 mm long.
 The specific name was given in honour of Ferdinand Stoliczka (see Allardia stoliczkae above).

-Read about a near relative, feverfew (T. parthenium), elsewhere on this website, see Plants: Plants in folklore and poetry.
+Read about a near relative, feverfew (Tanacetum parthenium), on the page Plants: Plants in folklore and poetry.

 Tanacetum stoliczkae, Ulley, Ladakh.
 (Photo copyright © by Kaj Halberg)